 Serving:

-To begin the rally, a player from one team serves the ball over the net to the other team.
+To begin the rally, a player from one team serves the service ball over the net to the other team.
 The service must be delivered from behind the end line.
 Learn various serving styles like the overhand, underhand, and leap serve.

 Receiving (Passing):